Best cheap gravel bikes 2024 – our top-rated gravel bikes under $1,500

 -

-Most riders picture drop bars when they think of gravel bikes, that doesn't mean flat bar (or riser bars) don't have a space in the gravel-sphere.
+Most riders picture drop bars when they think of gravel bikes, but that doesn't mean flat bars (or riser bars) don't have a space in the gravel-sphere.
 In fact, some riders much prefer the more upright position, added control on descents, and extra real estate to fit the best bikepacking bags.

 This is on top of an alloy frame and carbon fork that has thru-axles and all the mounts you need whether it's mudguards, racks, bottles, or bikepacking bags.
-While the bike might only come with 40mm tires, you can upgrade these to 50mm on 700c, if you choose to switch to 650b the Camino can fit a monstrous 2.2in tire.
+While the bike might only come with 40mm tires, you can upgrade these to 50mm on 700c; if you choose to switch to 650b the Camino can fit a monstrous 2.2in tire.

 Co-op Cycles ADV 2.1 Bike